insights

 Read Time 2 Minutes

-IFM certified practitioner Jane Murray, MD, is helping to break this cycle; she has incorporated a six-week mindfulness-based stress reduction program and yoga classes into her functional medicine practice in Kansas City.
-Mind-body practices like yoga and meditation may help to reduce stress and enhance overall well-being.
-In 2017, a randomized controlled trial in elderly people found that yoga may provide greater improvements in physical functioning and self-reported health status than conventional physical activity.2
+IFM certified practitioner Jane Murray, MD, has incorporated a six-week mindfulness-based stress reduction program and yoga classes into her functional medicine practice in Kansas City.
+Mind-body practices like yoga and meditation may help to reduce stress and enhance overall well-being and cognitive function.
+A systematic review evaluating the health effects of yoga in elderly patients found several studies that reported a positive benefit of yoga on improving mood, executive function, and semantic memory.6

-In the following video, Dr. Murray explains her unique approach to functional medicine, including how she plans to “rewire” her practice as she nears retirement.
+In the following video, Dr. Murray explains her unique approach to functional medicine, including how she plans to “rewire” her practice as she transitions into retirement.

 Functional medicine gives clinicians the tools to improve patient outcomes through integrated care and the flexibility to reimagine their practice models to align with their career goals.